 Constructed in 1949, Carroll Merchants Park has a rich history with America's greatest pastime.
 The diamond originally hosted Carroll's first semi-pro baseball team,

 the Merchants, from the late 1940s and the early 1950s.
 Merchants Park later served as a venue for the Iowa high school state baseball championship from the 1990s until 2005.
-Merchants Park now hosts a Merchants baseball team that plays in the Corn Belt League.
+Merchants Park now hosts a Merchants baseball team that plays in the Pioneer Collegiate Baseball League.

 The Merchants' Beginnings